Approximate k-NN Graph Construction: a Generic Online Approach: Experiments

 \subsection{Nearest Neighbor Search}

-In our third experiment, the performance of NN search with the support of \textit{k}-NN graph built by OLG and LGD$^+$ is evaluated.
-Six datasets derived from real world data are adopted.
-Among them, NUSW is tested under both $l_2$ and $\kappa^2$ distance measures.
-In addition, another \textit{100}-dimensional random dataset sized of one million is adopted.
-The brief information about all the datasets are summarized in Tab.~\ref{tab:data}.
-When we use OLG (Alg.~\ref{alg:knnbuild1}) and LGD$^+$ (LGD with \textit{restricted recursive neighborhood propagation}) to build the approximate \textit{k}-NN graph for search, the parameter \textit{k} and \textit{p} are fixed to \textit{40} for all the datasets.
-Once \textit{k}-NN graphs are built, algorithms OLG and LGD (Alg.~\ref{alg:knnbuild2}) are used as NN search procedures as we turn off their update and insertion operations.
-For convenience, the NN search approaches based on the graph constructed by OLG and LGD$^+$ are given as OLG and LGD$^+$ respectively.

-In the evaluation, the NN search performance is compared to three representative graph based approaches.
-Namely, they are NN-Descent~\cite{weidong}, DPG~\cite{dpg:wenli} and HNSW~\cite{pami18:yury}, all of which work in generic metric spaces.
-Additionally, all the approaches use the similar hill-climbing search procedure.
-They are different from each other mainly for the graphs upon which the search procedure is undertaken.
-DPG graph is built upon approximate \textit{k}-NN graph produced by NN-Descent.
-In DPG, the \textit{k}-NN graph built by NN-Descent is diversified by an off-line post-process.
-Additionally, the diversified NN list of each sample has been appended with its reverse NN list.
-In the experiment, NN-Descent shares the same approximate \textit{k}-NN graph with DPG for each dataset.
-Parameter \textit{k} in NN-Descent is fixed to \textit{40} for all the datasets\footnote{This is to be in line with the experiments in~\cite{dpg:wenli}}.
-OLG searches over graph which is a merge of \textit{k}-NN graph and its reverse \textit{k}-NN graph that are produced by Alg.~\ref{alg:knnbuild1}.
-NN search in LGD$^+$ is on a \textit{k}-NN graph merged with its reverse \textit{k}-NN graph that have been diversified online by \textit{LGD rules}.
-While for HNSW, the search is undertaken on an hierarchical small world graph.
-The graph maintains links between close neighbors as well as long range links to the remote neighbors that are kept in a hierarchy.
+In our second experiment, the NN search performance is compared to two representative graph-based approaches NN-Descent~\cite{weidong} and HNSW~\cite{pami18:yury}, which work in generic metric spaces.
+All the approaches use the similar hill-climbing search procedure.
+They are different from each other mainly in the graphs upon which the search procedure is undertaken.
+For convenience, the NN search approaches based on the graph constructed by OLGraph and OLGraph$^+$ are given as OLGraph and OLGraph$^+$ respectively.
+The NN search on OLGraph graph is based on Alg.~\ref{alg:nswsearch}, while NN search on OLGraph$^+$ graph is the approach presented in Section~\ref{sec:nns}, in which the LGD check is adopted.
+In the experiment, parameter \textit{k} in NN-Descent is fixed to \textit{40} for all the datasets to be in line with the experiments in ~\cite{dpg:wenli}.
+OLGraph searches over graph which is a merge of \textit{k}-NN graph and its reverse \textit{k}-NN graph that are produced by Alg.~\ref{alg:knnbuild1}.
+NN search in OLGraph$^+$ is on a \textit{k}-NN graph merged with its reverse \textit{k}-NN graph that have been diversified online by \textit{LGD rules} (Alg.~\ref{alg:knnbuild2}).
+The parameter \textit{k} in OLGraph and OLGraph$^+$ is also fixed to \textit{40} for all the datasets.
+While for HNSW, the search is undertaken on a hierarchical small world graph.
+The graph maintains the links between the close neighbors as well as the long range links to the remote neighbors that are kept in a hierarchy.
 The parameter $M$ in HNSW is fixed to \textit{20}.
 The edges kept for each sample in the bottom-layer is \textit{40}.
-Its size of NN list is therefore on the same level as NN-Descent, DPG, OLG and LGD$^+$.
+Its size of NN list is therefore on the same level as NN-Descent, OLGraph and OLGraph$^+$.